Yi-Huaaa/synopsys_example/memory_access_pattern/README.md

 # Example - memory_access_pattern
 * This code is used to give an example showing the importance of memory access pattern for GPU.
+* Comparison run time between:
+  1. good case: all memory access is aligned and coalesced
+  1. bad case: NO aligned and NO coalesced (random_shuffle the data access order)

 * pseudo code
 ```
 for (round in ROUND) {